 The construction and refurbishment works will impact in terms of transportation, material creation and waste.
-This will be considered in the Buildings Checklist and would need to be looked at as part of the contract.

-Yes No
+This will be minimised where possible.

-Is a Buildings Checklist being completed for this project?

-If No, what is the reason for this?
+Yes No Is a Buildings Checklist being completed for this project? \boxtimes If No, what is the reason for this?
+The extent of the refurbishment of the Tolbooth does not constitute a 'Complete Refurbishment' and therefor does not require the completion of a checklist.

-In progress.

-Preserving Our Heritage
+16. Preserving Our Heritage